stefanogianelli/camus/readme.md

 Test
 ====

 Make sure that a mongodb and redis daemon instances are running.
-Then start the mock services using the command in a new command line:

-    npm run services

-After that, for running the test cases execute:
+Running the test cases with command:

     npm test